QtSpim/spim-cpu/README.md

 - The order of `#include`s no longer matters (yes, it did in the original codebase). `#include` guards have also been added to headers.

+- The sources of warnings caused by casting away `const`ness have been fixed (previously, these warnings were suppressed during compilation using a compiler flag in the Makefile).

+- The API exposed through public headers now has C linkage.

 - The project has been transitioned to [CMake](https://cmake.org).

 ## Building the project